TeamAIRE/ancestral_interactome_inference/readme.md

     -------- 1 X--O (edge present in the network of this species)
 ```

-returns the inferred evolutionary history of the edge along the tree (using parsimony)
+Returns the evolutionary history of the edge along the tree inferred by parsimony.
 This allows ancestral networks inferences.

 ```